 - Chronic pain

 - Jaw pain

 - Spinal or ribcage changes (scoliosis)

-- Those who previously used tobacco products or e-cigarettes
+- A history of using tobacco products or e-cigarettes

 Breathing and Physical Therapy

 Do you find that you are anxious, have had unexplainable pain for a long time, or just plain have a difficult time breathing?
 Feel how you are breathing.
 Do you find your chest or shoulders rising rather than your lower rib cage and belly moving.
 Are a mouth breather or a nose breather?
 This is where physical therapy can intervene and improve your breathing.
 This can be taught by skilled, trained physical therapists that can teach you and your body to breathe properly.
 We use a Capno Trainer to assess your carbon dioxide levels.
 There are multiple breathing techniques we will tailor to your specific needs.
 Most will need to learn to breathe through their nose, slow their breathing and work on breathing deeper within their lungs while not using their chest.